LukasBommes/PV-Hawk/README.rst

 PV Hawk is a computer vision pipeline for the **automated inspection** of large-scale **photovoltaic (PV) plants** by means of **thermal infrared (IR) videos** acquired by a drone.

 After recording an IR video of a PV plant, individual video frames and the corresponding coarse GPS position (latitude, longitude, and optionally altitude) of the drone are fed into PV Hawk.
 PV Hawk crops each PV module from each video frame and stores the resulting IR image patches.
-Geocoordinates of the PV module corners are obtained faciliating visualization of analysis results on a map.
-You can use the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_ to browse the resulting map of your PV plant and to perform analyses, such as PV module defect prediction, based on the extracted IR images.
+Geocoordinates of the PV module corners are obtained and faciltate visualization of analysis results on a map.
+You can use the `PV Hawk Viewer <https://github.com/LukasBommes/PV-Hawk-Viewer>`_ to browse the resulting map of your PV plant, annotate extracted IR images, and perform analyses, such as defect prediction.

 .. raw:: html